By Allison Proffitt

 “That was surprising to us, because it made us realize that the way that these things are being classified in public repositories may not be precise enough to really be tracking these specific variants that are causing changes to the viral properties,” she said.

-For Color, a clinical testing and population genomics company, this is concerning.
+For Color, a health technology company, this is concerning.
 Color works with health systems, employers, and national health initiatives around the world, including the All of Us Research Program.
 The company provides physician ordered genetic testing for common hereditary cancers and hereditary high cholesterol, and since the COVID-19 pandemic began, has rolled out high-throughput COVID-19 testing and partnered with more than 100 major employers and universities to provide critical testing programs including the State of California and the City of San Francisco.

 The Color SARS-CoV-2 test is not a whole genome test, so it the test is not detecting variants itself.
 The company instead has FDA EUA approval for RT-LAMP technology, a real time reverse transcription loop-mediated isothermal amplification assay intended for the qualitative detection of nucleic acid from the SARS-CoV-2 virus collected in respiratory swabs.
 The company says their RT-LAMP test is as accurate as RT-PCR, about 50% faster, and relies on less constrained supply chains.